ml5js/ml5-library/CONTRIBUTING.md

   console.log('Hello Test Development!');
   ```

   If you now go to `http://localhost:8080/experiments/index.html` and open the console, you should see `Hello Test Development!`.
 Now try changing any other file.
-Webpack will rebuild the library for you so if you reload the `index.html` page you should see your changes.
+Webpack will rebuild the library for you.
+So if you reload the `index.html` page you should see your changes.

   5. Once you have test it, you can build the library.
 Just close the `webpack-dev-server` and run
   ```bash